 Tool man pages

-Man page sections for a command are printed in the order specified by manual as given to Cmdliner.Cmd.info.
-Unless specified explicitly in the command's manual the following sections are automatically created and populated for you:
+Man page sections for a command are printed in the order specified by the man value given to Cmdliner.Cmd.info.
+Unless specified explicitly in the man value the following sections are automatically created and populated for you:

 The various doc documentation strings specified by the command's term arguments get inserted at the end of the documentation section they respectively mention in their docs argument: